-The Edna McConnell Clark Foundation, in strategic collaboration with MDRC and The Bridgespan Group, is leading a SIF project that aims to expand the pool of organizations with proven programs that can help low-income young people make the transition to productive adulthood.
-The project is particularly focused on those young people who are at greatest risk of failing or dropping out of school or of not finding work, are involved or likely to become involved in the foster care or juvenile justice system, and/or are engaging in risky behavior such as criminal activity or teenage pregnancy.
+The Edna McConnell Clark Foundation, in collaboration with MDRC and The Bridgespan Group, is leading a SIF project that aims to expand the pool of organizations with proven programs that can help low-income young people make the transition to productive adulthood.
+The project is particularly focused on those young people who are at greatest risk of failing or dropping out of school or of not finding work, who are involved or likely to become involved in the foster care or juvenile justice system, or who are engaging in risky behavior such as criminal activity or teenage pregnancy.
 MDRC is also participating in a second SIF grant with the New York City Center for Economic Opportunity and the Mayor’s Fund to Advance NYC.

 The EMCF Social Innovation Fund initiative, called the True North Fund, has selected 12 programs to receive SIF grants: BELL (Building Educated Leaders for Life), Center for Employment Opportunities, Children’s Aid Society-Carrera Adolescent Pregnancy Prevention Program, Children’s Home Society of North Carolina, Communities In Schools, Gateway to College Network, PACE Center for Girls, Reading Partners, The SEED Foundation, WINGS for Kids, Youth Guidance, and Children’s Institute, Inc..